InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/capacity-for-contributions.md

 Maintaining team understands the overhead of reviewing large contributions and is given capacity to do so.
 Delivery and product managers are better able to plan, estimate, and track other work in the team by accounting for the time taken to review InnerSource contributions.
 Contributors understand when their contribution will be reviewed and released, and how long before the maintainers will provide initial feedback.

-## Rationale (optional)

-Explains why this is the right solution; using totally different words WHY this solution balances these forces and this context to solve this problem.
-Can expand on what-if's or theories.

 ## Known Instances

 BBC iPlayer & Sounds